 If you are serious about using today’s technology to streamline your research workflow and reduce your digital housekeeping, then you need to become a tagger.
-Tags are the new folders.
+As we have seen in Evernote, tags are the new folders.
 Instead of physically moving an item into a folder – or making copies so you can file it in more than one folder – now you just add tags.

 The key to using tags is consistency.
 To a computer, Florida, Fla. and FL are three different places.
 Most family historians are already familiar with this concept thanks to our genealogy software.
 When including surnames as tags, I preface the family name with “surname:” (example: surname:Barker).
 Since my research includes family names like “Link”, I’ve found this little trick keeps my search results down to a much more manageable number.